AdiPandya/Fast_Bayesian_Regression/README.md

 For more documentation visit: https://numba.pydata.org/numba-doc/latest/index.html

 Along with the python script, there is a jupyter notebook file which shows how to use the script with an example along with basics of bayesian linear regression.

+Here is the flowchart of the algorithm used for bayesian linear regression:
+![Flowchart][def]

+[def]: Images/flowchart.png